A Pioneering Vision for Life After High School

 -

-As the program matured, OPTIONS sought a permanent, centralized location.
+As the program matured, OPTIONS pursued a permanent centralized location that could support its long-term growth.

-In the late 2000s, it acquired a former chiropractic building through a courthouse auction — a defining moment that secured a long-term headquarters.
+In the late 2000s, the program acquired a former chiropractic building through a courthouse auction — a defining moment that secured a long-term headquarters and created a stronger home base for services.

 This transition allowed for: